selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - R.assoc doesn't support curring of type `(x)(y)(z)`

 - Remove TypeScript tests for `R.pipe` and `R.compose`.
 From now on, `R.piped` is the recommended method for TypeScript chaining.
+Also, `R.piped` can be easily made to work just like `R.pipe`.

 - remove .nojekyll in project root

 - vitest
 ===
+https://rubyapi.org/3.4/o/hash#method-i-invert suggest that namespace with list/obj can help with naming

 check naming in fp-ts, as evolve looks like magic. also why radashi uses remove not reject https://github.com/toss/es-toolkit - another FP library check coverage